-Tutors: Tumpa Husna Yasmin Fellows (course leader), Eleni Han, Hocine Bougdah and Adam Thwaites
+Tutors: Tumpa Husna Yasmin Fellows (course leader), Eleni Han and Hocine Bougdah

 Tumpa Husna Yasmin Fellows is a chartered architect and had over ten years’ experience working for London-based architecture practices, before co-founding the inter-disciplinary practice Our Building Design (in 2018) and the charity Mannan Foundation Trust (in 2012).
 She was awarded the Royal Institute of British Architects (RIBA) Rising Star Award in 2017 and she has received a commendation for the RIBA President’s Award for Research in 2019.
 She is a senior lecturer at the University of Westminster where she is also a PhD researcher undertaking practice-based research on architectural responses to the changing climate in Bangladesh.